About Language Pathways

 Beginner

 Now, before you can start studying German there are a few things you’ll want to prepare ahead of time.
 The first thing you need to do is install a German IME on your primary devices.
 An IME will allow you to type German’s unique characters and use German spellcheck.
 I do most of my German practice through typing, since in today’s world being a good typist is more important than being able to write well by hand.
-However, writing by hand still has its benefits especially when it comes to memorization, so writing occasionally writing by hand will also help your German.
+However, writing by hand still has its benefits, especially when it comes to memorization, so occasionally writing by hand will also help your German.

 Next, you’ll need to install Anki or another good SRS flashcard program.
 Anki is the gold standard when it comes to language-learning flashcard programs.
 It’s open source, highly customizable, and free on most platforms, so it is widely used in the language learning community.